 Theology is to do with seeking truth through God’s word (theos, God and logos, Word).
 It aims to find and understand truth based on a belief that God exists, is personal, can be known, and has revealed himself.
-Theology aims to find out what God is teaching us, how we are to understand the world in which we live, and what are its rules and standards.
+Theology also aims to find out what God is teaching us, how we are to understand the world in which we live, and what are its rules and standards.
 An understanding of theological truth is reached through prayer, reading the Bible and in service to others.
 It should also incorporate a reconciliation between religious faith and scientific rationality, one of the central themes of this site.

-Unfortunately, for many people the topic of theology has developed something of an élitist image.
+Unfortunately, theology has developed something of an élitist image.
 It is perceived as being one of the liberal arts, studied by academics in seminaries and universities — not something that is relevant to the people who attend church every week and who serve the citizens in their community.
-It is often seen as being an intellectual diversion that is neither relevant nor interesting to the ordinary person of faith and those who sit in the pews toward the back of the church.
+It is can be seen as being an intellectual diversion that is neither relevant nor interesting to the ordinary person of faith and those who sit in the pews toward the back of the church.
 Theologians are jokingly perceived as those who wonder “How many angels can dance on the head of a pin”.
 That phrase has itself become a metaphor for time-wasting and irrelevant debate.
 This perception needs to change.